-If the property is owned in your spouse’s name, you will generally have a claim to a share of the property even though you are not on the title.
+If your main home is owned in your spouse’s name, you will generally have a claim to a share of the property’s value even though you are not on the title.
 If the property is owned by a company or trust, then you may still have a claim, though it will be more complex.

 Given what is at stake, we strongly recommend that you seek early legal advice on questions relating to property, ideally before instigating proceedings.

 If the divorce is my spouse’s fault, will I get a bigger share of the matrimonial property?

 No – the reasons for your divorce are a sensitive matter between you and your spouse, and the court will not need or want to hear evidence on this or take it into account (except in highly exceptional cases).
 The amount you receive in a financial settlement will depend on many other factors that could be unique to your case, such as fairness, earning potential, length of the marriage, and whether there are children.
 The reason a marriage has ended will not impact your financial settlement.